vinx13/vinx13.github.io/content/_index.md

 My research interests include computer vision and machine learning.
 I worked for [Shogun](http://shogun.ml) this summer as a [GSoC 2018](https://summerofcode.withgoogle.com/projects/6031654070517760/) student.
 During that period, I have done some refactor on features, transformers and linalg, aimed at modernizing legacy code of Shogun and making it easy to use.
-I am now an intern in [TuSimple](http://www.tusimple.com/index-en.html), focused on implementing efficient int8 CUDA operators in [TVM](https://github.com/dmlc/tvm).
+I am now an intern in [TuSimple](http://www.tusimple.com/index-en.html), with primary focus on quantized CUDA operators and graph optimization in [TVM](https://github.com/dmlc/tvm).
 ### Links
 [GitHub](https://github.com/vinx13) / [Email](mailto:vincentl13x@gmail.com)